canta-slaus/bot-prefab-package/README.md

 ```
 $ prefab
 ```
-you can choose:
+it will prompt you different options to chose from.
+Optionally, you can also run `$ prefab -h` to check out the command line arguments to skip the first prompt.
 ### New project
-To create a new project, it will ask your for a name for that project.\
+To create a new project, it will ask your for a name for that project and which language you would like (JavaScript or TypeScript).\
-_More options like JS/TS, different databases as well as chosing which features/commands you want to have are planned for the future!_
+_More options like different databases as well as chosing which features/commands you want to have are planned for the future!_

 ### Update a project
 The idea of the prefab is to allow you to easily create projects _but also_ to easily update to the newest version.
 Here's how it works:\
 All necessary base-prefab classes and files will be located in `src/prefab`.
 However, the classes you use are located in `src/util` and extend the base-prefab classes.
 This allows you to add anything you would like to add yourself to your own class and to update, the CLI tool will simply replace the base-files!\
 This setup also allows you to e.g. change which built-in features (and/or commands) you want to have, switch database systems, ... without too much incovenience.\
-_Any changes of the files in `src/prefab` might be lost when updating, as these will be completely replaced!_
+_Any changes of the files in `src/prefab` and `src/commands/prefab` might be lost when updating, as these will be completely replaced!_

 ### Add command
 This is a quick way of adding a new command - it will ask you for the command type (normal message or slash command), a command name and a category.
 After that, it will automatically add a new file in the category folder (and create the category folder if it doesn't exist already) and add some template code for you to work with.